msprev/panzer/README.rst

 +-----+-----------------------------------------------------+
 | 6   | ``foo.py`` in PATH defined by current environment   |
 +-----+-----------------------------------------------------+

+Similar rules apply to other executables and to templates.

 The typical structure for the support directory ``.panzer`` is: